-The following is a description of the valuation techniques and inputs used in the fair value measurement for liabilities that are categorised within Level 2 of the fair value hierarchy:
+The following is a description of the valuation techniques and inputs used in the fair value measurement for assets and liabilities that are categorised within Level 2 of the fair value hierarchy:

-Forward currency contracts
+Forward currency contracts and currency option contracts

-Forward currency contracts are valued using a valuation technique with market observable inputs.
-These inputs include foreign exchange spot and forward rates and forward rate curves.
+Forward currency contracts and currency option contracts are valued using a valuation technique with market observable inputs.
+These inputs include strike price, foreign exchange spot and forward rates and forward rate curves.